 Yes.
 In November 2014, the Employment Appeal Tribunal ruled that overtime must be calculated into holiday pay rates.

 There are three situations where an employee can bring a holiday pay claim under the Working Time Regulations 1998.
 They are:

 - your employer breached your rights under the Regulations

 - you have suffered a detriment (a cause of harm or damage)

 - you have been dismissed

 In each situation a worker has a right to compensation.

-Our holiday pay solicitors have successfully litigated in many Employment Tribunal cases involving holiday pay disputes.
-We also have vast expertise in facilitating Alternative Dispute Resolution procedures, allowing our clients to settle holiday pay disputes without the cost and stress going to court invariably brings.
+Our Employment Law Solicitors that specialise in employee holiday pay claims have successfully litigated in many Employment Tribunal cases involving holiday pay disputes.
+We have vast expertise in facilitating Alternative Dispute Resolution procedures, allowing our clients to settle holiday pay claim disputes without the cost and stress of going to Court.

 Co-op Legal Services has over 600 staff working in different businesses with offices in Manchester, Bristol, Stratford-upon-Avon, Sheffield and London.